wp-plugins/software-issue-manager/readme.txt

 8. Displays Project single page on the frontend

 == Changelog ==
+= 1.3.0 =
+* Fixed unique check for issues and projects
+* Moved all js and css from cdn to local
+* Fixed misc bugs
 = 1.2.0 =
 * Fixed untranslatable search form results view header columns
 * Fixed file uploads issue with file names including spaces